FionaVoss/fionavoss.github.io/articles/_posts/2018-03-07-learning-elixir.md

 ---
 layout: post
-title: One Month of Learning Elixir
+title: One month of learning Elixir
 tags: Elixir
 ---